kammitama5/kammitama5.github.io/_posts/2023-01-22-Sunday-January-22nd.md

 ## But I'm back
 - I've mostly been reading about elliptic curves from bed this week, and watching Midsomer murders.
 Watching British detective movies makes me feel at home.
 Being home reminded me of how strangely British everything is, and how not where I'm doing grad school is, which is funny.
+- We also have a bit of that "tell you off" politely legacy from the British, which is highly amusing, and part of why I love British movies so much.
 - This is a difficult thing for many Americans to undertand, but it's true, and each island is different, in that some are more Dutch, French, etc.
 So this really does mean that they know more about colonial country far away than the US.
 I got into an argument with a Writing professor in Undergrad about this, because he was an american hippie and he just didn't understand that everything and everyone didn't revolve around US history.
 Good times.